 The NEE of 2015-16 only covered a limited longitude sector and then regressed.
 But then, the NEE of 2017 confirmed the typical features of such events: the initial association with slow-moving northerly rift(s); the broadening to 20-21°N; the subsequent appearance of AWOs and barges.
-The NEE of 2017 also had special characteristics that raise interesting dynamical questions: -- It occurred shortly after the adjacent NTBs outbreak started, and the two outbreaks together resembled the 'great northern upheaval' of 2012; but any mutual causality remains unclear. --The methane-dark waves were very prominent, and persisted outside and between the two NEEs.
-This gave the opportunity to confirm their relationship to thermal waves and visible waves. --As the second NEE occurred during the Juno mission, it was possible to obtain hi-res images of the changing cloud textures from JunoCam, and deep thermal scans from the Microwave Radiometer which could give unprecedented information on any changes that were occurring below the known clouds.
+The NEE of 2017 also had special characteristics that raise interesting dynamical questions: --It occurred shortly after the adjacent NTBs outbreak started, and the two outbreaks together resembled the 'great northern upheaval' of 2012'; any mutual causality remains unclear.